dwaite/connect/SIOP/siop-requirements.md

 *   10.RPs should understand the security/privacy posture of SIOP
     *   Levels of Assurance are under regulated environment
     *   Should `iss` remain `self-issued.me`?
-*   11.SIOP should support pairwise, omnidirectional, and ephemeral identifiers?
+*   11.SIOP should support pairwise identifiers
-    *   pairwise keys where SIOP creates a URI for each client and key pairs that are used with it. omnidirectional keys for certain cases and client amnesia for others.
+    *   pairwise keys where SIOP creates a URI for each client and key pairs that are used with it. omnidirectional, and ephemeral?
 *   12.Relationship between old and new identifiers/keys can be attested
     *   Attestations made in the past should remain valid
 *   13.RP must be able to receive the claims when the end-user is offline without colluding with the Claims Provider